 The replication study generally confirms the effectiveness of the circumvention techniques reported in the original paper.
 The results of the replication experiment using the new Riddell-Juola corpus are summarized in Figure~\ref{fig:replication}.

-The upper-left panel of Figure~\ref{fig:replication} shows the accuracy of 10-fold cross validation on the training data.
-Model performance slowly decreases as candidate size increases.
-However, with cross validation, authorship attribution models can leverage topical information in documents in making predictions.
+The upper-left panel of Figure~\ref{fig:replication} shows the accuracy of 10-fold cross-validation on the training data.
+Model performance slowly decreases as candidate count increases.
+However, with cross-validation, authorship attribution models can leverage topical information in documents in making predictions.
 (Submitted pre-existing writing samples often concern similar subjects.)
-The accuracy measured using the control group (bottom-left panel) is a more appropriate baseline.
-Recall that participants in the control group responded to a fixed topic.
-No suggestion was made that they should modify their style.
-Because every participant in the control group writes on the same topic, the risk that topics overlap with topics in pre-existing writing samples is negligible.
+Hence, the accuracy measured using the control group (bottom-left panel) is a more appropriate baseline.
+Recall that participants in the control group responded to a fixed topic, and no suggestion was made that they should modify their style.
+Because every participant in the control group writes on the same topic, the risk that topics overlap with those in pre-existing writing samples is negligible.

 The upper-middle and upper-right panels indicate the performance of the models when the corresponding strategy is used.
 Due to random assignment in the Riddell-Juola corpus, the number of writers using each strategy varies.
 When an authorship attribution circumvention strategy is used, classifier accuracy suffers relative to the control group.
-In contrast to the results obtained using the Extended Brennan-Greenstadt corpus, the obfuscation strategy appears to be more effective than the imitation strategy.
+In contrast to the results obtained using the EBG corpus, the obfuscation strategy appears to be more effective than the imitation strategy.

 The results concerning the round-trip translation strategies are shown in the bottom-middle and bottom-right panels of Figure~\ref{fig:replication}.
 We omit plotting German as the intermediate language because the strategy performs as well as the strategy using two intermediate languages.
 The round-trip through Japanese performs best among the round-trip translation strategies.
 The accuracy reduction achieved by the round-trip translation strategy is roughly the same as that achieved by the imitation strategy.